Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

-As a personal fitness and strength coach, I have carefully followed his career, and I always watch out for a new training video that he shares online.
+As a personal fitness and strength coach, I've carefully followed his career, and I always watch out for any new training material he shares.

 So, our team spent a few days examining all the workouts he does, and we also tested some of them out with clients for two months.